adwoaelegba/Koios/README.md

 # Folders
-koios_web_extension code : Contains the frontend (HTML, CSS and JavaScript) code for the web extension Model API: Contains FastAPI setup for deployment Summarization model: This contains the final summarization pipeline ( TF-IDF+ MiniLM  for extractive summarization and Pegasus LLM and abstractive summmarization) and all the model combinations tested before settling on the final pipeline.
+koios_web_extension code : Contains the frontend (HTML, CSS and JavaScript) code for the web extension final Model API: Contains FastAPI setup for deployment Summarization model: This contains the final summarization pipeline ( TF-IDF+ MiniLM  for extractive summarization and Pegasus LLM and abstractive summmarization) and all the model combinations tested before settling on the final pipeline.
+Extractive summarization- Handles the extractive summarization

 # Installation Requirements
 The tool is in two parts, the API which contains both the extractive and abstractive summarization model, and the web extension code, which contains all the frontend code used in designing the extension.